5jt/dyalog-cookbook/manuscript/05_logging.md

       'CREATE!'
 F.CheckPath 'Logs' ⍝ ensure subfolder of current dir
 ~~~

 Now we set up the parameters for the Logger object.
-First we use the Logger class' sttaic `CreatePropertySpace` method to get a property space (object) with an initial a set of default parameters.
+First we use the Logger class' sttaic `CreateParms` method to get a property space (object) with an initial a set of default parameters.
 We then modify those and use the object to create the Logger object.
 You can use the property space's `List` method to display its properties.)

 If `TxtToCsv` can log what it's doing, it makes sense to check its argument.
 We wrap the earlier version of the function in an if/else:

 ~~~
-    ∇ {ok}←TxtToCsv fullfilepath;∆;csv;stem;path;files;txt;type;lines;nl
+    ∇ {ok}←TxtToCsv fullfilepath;∆;csv;stem;path;files;txt;type;lines;nl;enc;tgt;src;tbl
-        ;enc;tgt;src;tbl
    ⍝ Write a sibling CSV of the TXT located at fullfilepath, ⍝ containing a frequency count of the letters in the file text
-      'CREATE!'F.CheckPath'Logs' ⍝ ensure subfolder of current dir ∆←L.CreatePropertySpace
+      'CREATE!'F.CheckPath'Logs' ⍝ ensure subfolder of current dir ∆←L.CreateParms
       ∆.path←'Logs\' ⍝ subfolder of current directory
       ∆.encoding←'UTF8'
       ∆.filenamePrefix←'MyApp'
-      ∆.refToUtils←#
       Log←⎕NEW L(,⊂∆)
       Log.Log'Started MyApp in ',F.PWD
       Log.Log'Source: ',fullfilepath